ckenaston/ckenaston.github.io/pages/cv.md

 ## CONFERENCE ACTIVITY

+“Transformative Travel: Howard Thurman’s Pilgrimage to Ceylon and the Making of the US Civil Rights Movement,” Movement Rhizome Interdisciplinary Academic Conference, University of Peradeniya, Kandy, Sri Lanka, May 26, 2025.

+“Forgotten Frequencies: Network Religious Radio and the Rise of Tri-Faith America,” Southeastern American Studies Association, New Orleans, LA, March 7, 2025.

 "The Greatest Story: Commercial Networks and Religion in the American Century," Business History Association, Providence, RI, March 16, 2024.

 “‘Fireside Favorites’: Ministry, Minstrelsy, and the Southernaires,” Organization of American Historians, Boston, April 2, 2022.